Type of Funding

 Fellows under the 3-month professional development program at Chulalongkorn University in Thailand will benefit from a diverse interdisciplinary program which includes 8-weeks intensive classroom study with guest lecturers and up to 3 weeks of field studies.

 Rotary is looking for people with excellent leadership skills who are strongly committed to international understanding and peace, as demonstrated through their professional and academic achievements as well as service to the community.
 All applicants must be proficient in English, and preferably also in a second language.
 They should be professionals with work experience in international relations or peace and conflict prevention and resolution.

 Masters degree applicants must possess at least 3 years of related full-time work or volunteer experience as well as a Bachelors degree.

 To apply for a Peace Fellowship, download the application form from the Rotary website and submit the completed form to a Rotary Club or district for endorsement.
-The deadline for districts to submit applications to Rotary International for AY 2018-19 is 1 July 2018, while the deadline for submitting to districts is 31 May 2018.
+The deadline for districts to submit applications to Rotary International for AY 2020-21 is 1 July 2019, while the deadline for submitting to districts is 31 May 2019.